ismailkocdemir/route_extractor/README.md

 # isti summer practice
-a small project for frequent itenerary extraction from the data of visitors in Venice.
+frequent itenerary extraction from the location data in photos taken by tourists

-work done during my summer internship at the KDD lab of ISTI-CNR, in Pisa, Italy.